Home

 Running your app

-It is probably best to setup a flag in your go app to swap between dev and prod modes, which is easy with flag from the standard library.
+It is probably best to setup a flag in your go app to swap between dev and prod modes, which is easy with flag from the standard library, or use an environment variable like ENV for that.

 var isDev = flag.Bool("dev", false, "run in development mode")